-The PhD in molecular and cell biology degree program begins with core courses in biochemistry, molecular biology, cell biology and quantitative biology.
-PhD candidates conduct cutting-edge research in a laboratory of their choosing.
+The PhD program in Molecular and Cell Biology begins with core courses in biochemistry, molecular biology, cell biology and quantitative biology.
+PhD candidates conduct experimental or computational research in a laboratory of their choosing.
 Research in the department of Biological Sciences is organized into five areas of strength, which are:

 Program: Molecular and Cell Biology

 Catalog page: PhD

 Degree requirements: Background in calculus, general physics, organic chemistry, biochemistry and general biology, including genetics.
 Students intending to do research in computational biology should have some background in mathematics and in programming.
 Entering students not having this background may be required to take some additional course work in their first year or in the summer immediately preceding entry.

 Test score required: Yes